 The author adores metaphors.
 Much of the book is devoted to how you would use metaphors with clients for the particular issue under discussion.

 However, I was disturbed by her metaphor/analogy about the effects of childhood sexual abuse and being a non-English-speaking immigrant to the United States.
 The shame induced by being a victim of childhood abuse is not, Ms Belmont, equatable to the shame of not speaking American.

 As an immigrant myself, (albeit to Canada, not the U.S.) I was disturbed by her comment to the contrary: “When a client needs encouragement and reassurance to change ingrained shame-based thinking, I use the analogy of how people who have relocated to the United States from other countries often retain their accents – despite living in the U.S. for decades – and keep their first language as their ‘default.’ . . . .
 It is liberating for clients to learn that they no longer have to be defined by that erroneous language.”

-[Incidentally, one the most–liked features of my local radio show was my British accent!]
+[Incidentally, one of the most–liked features of my local radio show was my British accent.]

 In total, The Therapist’s Ultimate Solution Book is exactly that: 366 pages of exhaustively detailed guidance for therapists looking for “essential strategies, tips & tools to empower your clients.”
 Thus this book is a useful reference for the experienced therapist and an ideal resource for the novice.